amandasugiharto/dimes/README.md

 ### Getting 13-F's

-Using the command lines below, subbing in your own pathways, you can download python-edgar and index filings.
+Using the command lines below, subbing in your own pathways, you can install python-edgar and download index filings from 1993.

 ```
 pip install python-edgar